zanerock/standard-error-set/README.md

 - Classes:
   - [CommonError](#CommonError): A base class for common errors.
   - [InvalidArgumentError](#InvalidArgumentError): Indicates an invalid argument was passed to a function.
+  - [UniqueConstraintViolationError](#UniqueConstraintViolationError): Indicates violation of a unique constraint, such as login ID.
 - Functions:
   - [`mapErrorToHttpStatus()`](#mapErrorToHttpStatus): Used to translate and manage translation of error names to HTTP status codes.
   - [`mapHttpStatusToName()`](#mapHttpStatusToName): Used to translate and manage mappings from HTTP status codes to names.